vlazed/smh2blender/README.md

 3. Because this addon strictly works with a Blender armature, using the collision model and bone mappings to inform the translation, an SMH animation translated into Blender will distort the Blender armature, and a Blender animation translated into SMH will distort the ragdoll (seen if the ragdoll has stretching applied through the Ragdoll Stretch tool).
    - The distortion appears as a translation offset in the position of the physics objects on the ragdoll in GMod, or a translation offset in the position of the bones on the armature in Blender.
 Without ragdoll stretch, these effects are not noticeable on the GMod ragdoll at first.
    - This happens because SMH uses the position of a ragdoll's physics object to save and load physical bone data, instead of the bone position corresponding to the physics object.
 There is a difference between the position of the physics object (which may be the geometric center of the physics object) and the position of the bone that the physics object corresponds to, and this results in a distortion in the armature and in the ragdoll. **It is recommended to not make modifications to the Blender armature if translating the animation back into SMH**; it is fine if the animation is intended as a new sequence for the model.

+### Issues
+If you have found a bug, or you have a suggestion to improve this tool, please report it in the [issue tracker](https://github.com/vlazed/smh2blender/issues).
+This is the best way for me to act on them.

 ## Tutorials